Heliodex/bots-vs-bots/README.md

 - install python
   - go to <https://www.python.org/downloads/release/python-3106/> and download python 3.10.6 at the bottom of the page
-    - if you're feeling lucky go to <https://www.python.org/downloads/> and click the yellow button instead to download the latest version, it'll probably work but i cant be arsed testing it and i know 3.10.6 works anyway
+    - if you're feeling lucky go to <https://www.python.org/downloads/> and click the yellow button instead to download the latest version, it'll probably work just fine but i cant be arsed testing it and i know 3.10.6 works anyway
   - run the installer
 - download this repo by clicking the \[<> Code ↓] dropdown in the top right of this page and click "Download ZIP"
   - then unpack it into your downloads folder or wherevr